 Who We Are

-Community Manager Brian Fox is currently a strategist at 18F.
+Community Co-Manager Brian Fox is currently a strategist with 18F.
 Prior to working as a member of the 18F Strategy team, he led systems development at USGS’s National Geospatial Technical Operations Center (NGTOC) where he oversaw development activity in support of The National Map.
 Brian has also supported the National Geospatial-Intelligence Agency in a variety of roles, including joint military assignments in the United States and overseas.